 TIP #3: MAKE THE PRACTICE FUN

 Writing Chinese characters can be boring sometimes.
 It is really up to the teachers and parents to make it fun for kids!
-Some ideas you can consider are listed below:
+Here are some ideas you can consider:

 - Air writing |table writing

 Ask the children to write in the air of on the table.
 This is especially effective when children are asked to follow the order when the teacher is modeling the writing on the white board.

 - Sand writing

 Younger children like this practice a lot.
 Use a small container with a layer of sand as the write pad for children to write on.
 They can use a finger or a stick rather than a pen.
 It is easy to erase and start over.

 - Make the character with beans or ribbons